1968 Rugby League World Cup: Group Stage

 B Lee, J Dixon, A Kriletich; Henry Tatana.

 After only twelve minutes, New Zealand second-rower Brian Lee was sent off in a match in which the classy French stand-off Jean Capdouze bagged 13 points.
 The game was also notable for the first World Cup substitution when Adolphe Alésina replaced second-rower Francis de Nadaï.

 A record World Cup crowd of 62,256 saw New Zealand referee John Percival mercilessly penalising Great Britain, with debutant full-back Eric Simms booting a record eight goals in Australia's win.

 Simms repeated the feat of kicking eight goals as he had in the previous match as Australia eventually killed off New Zealand at Brisbane after trailing for much of the game.

-France surprised Britain in a rain-ruined match at Auckland with an uncharacteristically stubborn defensive display and winger Jean-René Ledru, scoring the winning try to qualify for a World Cup Final showdown against Australia.
+France surprised Britain in a rain-ruined match at Auckland with an uncharacteristically stubborn defensive display and winger Jean-René Ledru, scoring the winning try to qualify for a World Cup final showdown against Australia.

 In the final preliminary game in Brisbane, Australia's scrum-half back Billy Smith dropped three goals.
 French winger Jean-René Ledru and Australia's prop Artie Beetson were both sent off.

-Final standings

 Final

 The final had been billed a 'debacle' following Great Britain's inexplicable loss to France in Auckland, resulting in France contesting the final against Australia despite having been beaten by Australia seven tries to none two days prior.
-Nonetheless, it attracted a record crowd of 54,290 for a World Cup Final match.
+Nonetheless, it attracted a record crowd of 54,290 for a World Cup final match.

 The undefeated Australians went into the tournament decider as favourites.
 However France offered stern resistance and held the Australians to 0–7 at half-time and with quarter of an hour were only 0–12 down before losing 2–20.
 It was Australia's second World Cup title.